Information about CBD, cannabinoids, hemp extracts, CBD oil and Bluebird

-Absolutely not.
-Standard hemp oil, which can be found very cheaply at a grocery store, is a much different product than our CO2 hemp extracts (not from seed).
-Standard hemp oil is produced by cold pressing the seeds, whereas our hemp extract is a supercritical CO2 extraction of the hemp plant itself, not the seeds.
+Definitely not.
+Standard hemp oil, which can be found very cheaply at a grocery store, is a much different product than our full spectrum hemp extracts (not from seed).
+Standard hemp oil is produced by cold pressing the seeds, whereas our hemp extract is a full plant extraction with many components not typically found in the seeds.
 Hemp seed oil is considered to be a great nutritive food, but it doesn’t have the naturally occurring terpenes, cannabinoids and other components that our extracts do have.

-No. We actually source our hemp from Kentucky, as it’s legal to ship across state lines.
-Many people are under the impression that the only way to acquire hemp extracts and CBD for themselves or a loved one is to move to Colorado or another cannabis-friendly state.
+No. Many people are under the impression that the only way to acquire hemp extracts and CBD for themselves or a loved one is to move to Colorado or another cannabis-friendly state.
 Many major news outlets are misinformed and are unfortunately spreading the idea that you can only get CBD oil in the states where medical marijuana has been legalized.
 This is simply not the case though.
-Because our extracts comes from hemp instead of marijuana, we can and do ship to all fifty states, and no medical marijuana card is needed.
-There are some exceptions, like with Indiana, Missouri and South Dakota we can’t sell our concentrated products due to state legislation.
+Because our extracts comes from hemp instead of marijuana, we can and do ship nationwide, and no medical marijuana card is needed.
+There are some exceptions, like with South Dakota, where we can’t sell our products due to state legislation.

 Not quite.
 Ours are from hemp and RSHO is usually using marijuana, a different form of cannabis than industrial hemp.
 Our industrial hemp extracts are more standardized and will usually have a much higher content of non-psychoactive cannabinoids like CBD than one produced through the Rick Simpson method.
 And oils produced through his method will usually have a much higher THC content, as it’s typically marijuana that is used for RSHO.†